 Biotech companies rely heavily on their lab space, even more so following the advent of Covid-19 as many have been actively involved in the fight against it, including several of our tenants at York Biotech Campus.
 It was therefore essential they stayed operational when the pandemic hit.

 Labs are now a much quieter space, with less people allowed in each lab and ‘work bubbles’ formed to limit contact across workforces.

 A significant change for laboratories of the future will be the greater levels of equipment needed for each worker.
 Things that tend to be moved around between labs, such as stir plates or cameras, must now remain in their designated lab so multiple users aren’t handling them.
-We’ll be working hard with our tenants to support them through any expansions or reconfiguration projects as part of their right-sizing initiatives to future proof their lab space.
+We’ll be working hard with our occupiers to support them through any expansions or reconfiguration projects as part of their right-sizing initiatives to future proof their lab space.
 We have a great onsite team who are on hand to facilitate moves and fit outs, making adapting to these new times a seamless process for tenants.

 The office is not dead, just different